ChevanR/Project5-6/Deliverables P56/Experimental-Research.md

 #### Part 1: VR Latency Impact Testing
 **Setup**
-- **Hardware Used**: Oculus Meta Quest 3, Cloud-based VR system, and a standard laptop.
+- **Hardware Used**: Oculus Meta Quest 3, a VR system, and a standard laptop.
 - **Software Used**: ALVR for VR streaming, Unity for controlled latency simulation.
 - **Measurement Tools**: Unity Profiler for input latency and frame timing, user feedback forms.